kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 ### Books

-Text comes in many forms, the most valuable is in my opinion the book.
+Texts come in many forms, the most valuable is in my opinion the book.
 Books are content-rich, the authors condense a lot of information to make a topic accessible.

 I read my books mainly as eBooks these days because it’s convenient, the books are easy to carry around, you can read in low-light conditions, and highlighting is easy.
 I highlight interesting paragraphs and add letters as comments to categorize them: `Q` for quotes, `E` for examples, `R` for further research.
 I took this idea from [Tim Ferris](https://youtu.be/YQOrqAKKcUQ).